-Board of Directors and Officers
+Appointment of Directors and Terms of Officers

-Upon the closing of this offering, our board of directors will consist of eight directors, including two directors who are intended to qualify as external directors, and whose appointment fulfills the requirements of the Companies Law for the company to have two external directors (see "Management - External Directors").
+Our board of directors consists of eight directors, including two directors who are intended to qualify as external directors, and whose appointment fulfills the requirements of the Companies Law for the company to have two external directors (see " - External Directors").
 These two directors, as well as one additional director, will qualify as independent directors under the corporate governance standards of the Nasdaq corporate governance rules and the independence requirements of Rule 10A-3 of the Exchange Act.

 Under our amended and restated articles of association, the number of directors on our board of directors will be no less than five (5) and no more than nine (9), including any external directors required to be appointed under the Companies Law.
-The minimum and maximum number of directors may be changed, at any time and from time to time, by a special 661⁄2% majority shareholder vote.
+The minimum and maximum number of directors may be changed, at any time and from time to time, by a special 662/3% majority shareholder vote.

 Other than external directors, for whom special election requirements apply under the Companies Law, as detailed below, our directors are divided into three classes with staggered three-year terms.
 Each class of directors consists, as nearly as possible, of one-third of the total number of directors constituting the entire board of directors (other than the external directors).
-At each annual general meeting of our shareholders, the election or re-election of directors following the expiration of the term of office of the directors of that class of directors will be for a term of office that expires on the third annual general meeting following such election or re-election, such that from 2018 and after, at each annual general meeting the term of office of only one class of directors will expire.
+At each annual general meeting of our shareholders, the election or re-election of directors following the expiration of the term of office of the directors of that class of directors will be for a term of office that expires on the third annual general meeting following such election or re-election, such that from 2019 and after, at each annual general meeting the term of office of only one class of directors will expire.
 Each director holds office until the third annual general meeting of our shareholders and until his or her successor is duly appointed, unless the tenure of such director expires earlier pursuant to the Companies Law or unless removed from office as described below, except that our external directors have a term of office of three years under Israeli law.
-See "- External directors - Election and dismissal of external directors."
+See "- External directors - Election and Dismissal of External Directors".